Federation of Awarding Bodies: Function

 It represents providers of technical vocational education qualifications, not providers of general academic qualifications such as A Levels and GCSEs.

 Structure

 While the Federation has a mailing address in Grosvenor Square, London, the staff are home based.

-As of 2023, FAB has 8 members of staff and Board of 2 co-chairs, a treasurer and 9 non-executive directors.
-It represents 117 full members and holds two flagship conferences each year, one of which is dedicated to End Point Assessment (EPA), most commonly associated with apprenticeships.
+As of 2023, FAB has a small team of staff and a Board Chaired by Tim Bennett-Hart along with non-executive directors elected from its members.
+It represents over 150 members and holds two flagship conferences each year, one of which is dedicated to End Point Assessment (EPA), most commonly associated with apprenticeships.